n., plural: eukaryotes

 Eukaryote vs. Prokaryote

-Prokaryotes are organisms characterized by lacking a nucleus and other membrane-bound cytoplasmic structures.
-They are considerably smaller than eukaryotes.
+- Cell size.
+Prokaryotic cells are considerably smaller than eukaryote cells.
 They also have a greater surface area to volume ratio and therefore have greater metabolic rates.
-Examples of prokaryotes are eubacteria and archaea.

 Examples of Eukaryotes

-All eukaryotes belong to Domain Eukaryota.
+All eukaryotic organisms belong to Domain Eucarya.
 Organisms belonging to this domain are animals, plants, fungi, and protists.

 Animals are eukaryotes that distinct from the other groups of eukaryotes by being heterotrophic, motile, and multicellular, a body organized into cells, tissues, organs, and systems, lacking cell walls and chloroplasts, and growing from a blastula during embryonic development.

 Similar to plants, fungi have cell walls.
 However, the cell walls are made up chiefly of chitin (material in the exoskeleton of insects).
 Fungi lack chlorophyll and therefore are heterotrophic.
 Many of them are multicellular, forming hyphae and mycelium.
-Few species are unicellular.
-Examples of fungi are yeasts, rusts, stinkhorns, puffballs, truffles, molds, mildews, and mushrooms.
+Few species are unicellular organisms.
+Examples are yeasts, rusts, stinkhorns, puffballs, truffles, molds, mildews, and mushrooms.

 - Prokaryotes – What set them different from Eukaryotes?